 Previously Kate was Chair of the Life Science and Industrial Sciences Trailblazer developing multiple apprenticeship standards across STEM industries with responsibility for delivering apprenticeship reform at a national science industry level.
 Her early talent programmes in Science and Engineering have received numerous awards and national recognition by professional bodies, industry partnerships and diversity champions.

-Kate has a passion for developing STEM talent through all routes and volunteers as a Careers & Enterprise Advisor in secondary education, is a member of Kent & Medway LEP Skills and Employment Board and a local school governor.
+Kate has a passion for developing STEM talent through all routes and volunteers as a STEM ambassador and Careers & Enterprise Advisor in secondary education.

-Paul Cadman has been a Human Resources (HR) Director for Walter Smith Fine Foods Limited since 1998.
-Walter Smith Fine Foods Limited were chosen as ‘Medium Employer of the Year’ winner in recognition of their commitment to developing local young people through apprenticeships in the National Apprenticeship Awards ceremony in 2013.
+Paul Cadman is a Chartered Fellow of the CIPD and has been the HR Director for Walter Smith Fine Foods Ltd since 1998.
+Walter Smith are a past winner of the National Apprenticeship Awards ‘Medium Employer of the Year’ in recognition of their commitment to developing people through Apprenticeships.

-He has been one of the government’s apprentice ambassadors since 2012 and is chair of 2 trailblazer groups, one which has developed 2 successful butchery standards and the other is developing learning and development standards.
+Paul joined the Institute board in January 2017 and became Chair of the Quality Assurance Committee in December 2018.
+He has been one of the government’s Apprentice ambassadors since 2012 and has chaired two trailblazer groups, one of which has developed 2 successful butchery standards and the other standards in HR and L&D.